Frequently Asked Questions

 Do you show your cats?

-We actively show our Nautilus Persians in CFA's Region 2.
+We actively show our Nautilus Persians in CFA's Region 2 and TICA's Northwest Region.
+We often post show achievements on our Facebook page.

 We are a preservation breeder of Persians, and believe that the only way to ethically breed cats is to breed to the breed standard.
 You can not ethically breed without preserving the look and temperament of your chosen breed.
 The only way to truly ensure that you are doing that is to have an unbiased educated 3rd party evaluate your cats (a judge).